makrai/notes/jackendoff90-sem-struct.md

   constituent] headed by a lexical item H
 * (7) assumes that all linkings are stipulated in the head's lexical item
 * yet there are regularities of linking,
-  * e.g. Agents invariably appear in subject position
+  * eg Agents invariably appear in subject position
   * One can express such regularities and thereby leave predictable indices out of lexical entries
   * redundancy rules.
 I defer discussing it until chapter 11